Frequently Asked Questions:

 Are you available for commissions?
 Yes, I am open to commissions of all sizes.
 Commissions start at $100 and go up depending on size and complexity.
 Please allow two weeks for commissions, email me to inquire.

 Do you sell wholesale?
 Yes!
-Email me for a current line sheet of my offerings.
+You can find my current line sheet and order form here.

 What kind of paper do you paint on?
 I use exclusively Arches 140 lb. cold press paper, typically in watercolor blocks.

 What kind of paint do you use?
 I use mostly Daniel Smith paints, they are very saturated and coarsely ground which results in more intensity and granulation.
 Daniel Smith has a line of paints called "Primatek" that is ground from pure minerals such as tourmaline and malachite.
 I use these often and believe that they infuse the paintings with metaphysical properties.
+A local favorite is Case For Making out of San Francisco.
+Alexis and her team make all the paints by hand and they are beautiful and saturated with lovely texture.
 I also love Old Holland paints, they have some nice brand-specific colors that you can't find in other paints.

 What brushes do you use?
 I use exclusively Isabey brushes, both the Petit Gris and Martre Pure series.
 They are made from real authentic sable and they hold more pigment than any synthetic brush ever could.